 - Writing About Reading: From Reader’s Notebooks to Companion Books: Seventh-grade writers create companion books that explain, develop, and extend ideas about fiction books they’ve read.
 Writers plan, draft, and revise their work by reading closely and responding with analytic writing, using text evidence to elaborate, and writing to deepen literary analysis of symbols, structures, and perspectives.

 - Art of Argument: Research-Based Essays: Seventh-grade writers compose essays that build convincing, nuanced arguments.
-They balanced evidence and analysis to persuade readers to shift their beliefs or take action.
+They balance evidence and analysis to persuade readers to shift their beliefs or take action.
 Writers also bring critical perspectives to their research.